HomeMalware Analysis

 Lena aka LambdaMamba

-I am a Cybersecurity Analyst, Researcher, and ANY.RUN Ambassador.
+I am a Chief Research Officer at a cybersecurity company.
 My passions include investigations, experimentations, gaming, writing, and drawing.
 I also like playing around with hardware, operating systems, and FPGAs.
 I enjoy assembling things as well as disassembling things!
 In my spare time, I do CTFs, threat hunting, and write about them.
 I am fascinated by snakes, which includes the Snake Malware!

 Check out: